By John Turney

 are usually based on honors, but so far, not Bengals coverage players teamers so we looked at tackles and blocks and other stats the teams provide. has been honored

 Agree or disagree?
-Post in comments section below
+Post in the comments section below